-LA Galaxy midfielder David Beckham has refused to rule out a return to the Premier League after leaving the MLS side next month, admitting he has "options on the table".
+LA Galaxy midfielder David Beckham has refused to rule out a return to the English Premier League after leaving the MLS side next month, admitting he has "options on the table".

 The former England captain is set to bring an end to his six-year stay in America with his final appearance for the club as they seek to defend their crown in the MLS Cup final on December 1.

-And, despite his past affiliation with Manchester United, Beckham has hinted at the possibility of moving to another top flight English club – with West Ham revealing their interest - despite admitting that it is unlikely.
+But, despite his past affiliation with Manchester United, Beckham has hinted at the possibility of moving to another top flight English club – with West Ham revealing their interest - despite admitting that it is unlikely.

 "I'm lucky.
 At the age of 37 I've been offered some quite exciting options and there are a few options on the table," Beckham told reporters.